mrrfv/open-android-backup/README.md

 1. Install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) and a distro (Debian or Ubuntu is recommended).
 2. Continue with the steps above.

-## License

-This software is licensed under the "Linux Android Backup License", a license based on the BSD 3-Clause license, but with another clause preventing the use of this software by law enforcement.

 ## TODO

 Sorted by importance.
 PRs are appreciated.